The Best Tablet for Architects and Contractors (Update 2019)

 A pen or stylus is a handy tool to draw or sketch with on plans, pictures or on a white background.
 It also comes in handy if you like to jot down notes or comments.

 Make sure the stylus you choose creates the kind of line you’re looking for.
-If you want to draw with it, you might need to look for special models that are optimised for a thinner, sharper line.
+If you want to draw with it, you might need to look for special models that are optimized for a thinner, sharper line.
 You will find a big stylus selecting here.

 Also a tablet keyboard, which you can connect to your tablet as needed, comes in handy if you’d like to to continue working on your tablet in the construction barrack, on-the-go or even in your office.
 It let’s you type as you would on your desktop so you’re less dependent on making the switch.

 Last, but not least, the price will play a decisive role in your choice of tablet.
 Consider what your budget limit is and go for the maximum quality and value that it’ll allow.
-Also keep in mind that you will use a tablet for an average of 2 to 3 years.
+Also, keep in mind that you will use a tablet for an average of 2 to 3 years.

 And, of course, don’t forget that a work tablet is deductible from your taxes as a professional expense!